Jag Mehta

 Thrown In Japan using Shigaraki Clay.
 2017

-Fired in Anagram wood fire kiln.
-Falling Ash Glaze
+Fired in Anagrama wood fire kiln.
+Natural Falling Ash Glaze

 By Jag Mehta